-The tax in most Florida counties is $.70 for each $100 of the home’s purchase price, which is also known as the deed’s consideration.
-In Miami-Dade, that rate drops to $.60 per $100.
-For example, purchase a home through most of Florida for $250,000, and the documentary tax stamp rates will be $1,750.
-Purchase a home in Miami-Dade, and the documentary tax stamp rates will be $1,500.
+The tax in most Florida counties is $0.70 for every $100 of the home’s purchase price, which is also known as the deed’s consideration.
+In Miami-Dade, that rate drops to $0.60 per $100.
+For example, if you purchase a home through most of Florida for $250,000, the documentary tax stamp rates will be $1750.
+If you purchase a home in Miami-Dade, the documentary tax stamp rates will be $1500.

 What is a closing?

-Closing, which is also known as “settlement” or “escrow” is the event where all necessary documents are signed, the title to a property is transferred from seller to buyer and the keys are exchanged.
-Closing is typically held in the title company’s office and involves the completion of all the transfer documents to finalize the transfer between buyer and seller.
+Closing, also known as “settlement” or “escrow,” is when all necessary documents are signed, the title to a property is transferred from seller to buyer and the keys are exchanged.
+Closing is typically held in the title company’s office and involves the completion of all documents to finalize the transaction between buyer and seller.